pnnl/copper/docs/source/Additional Examples.rst

 Repeatability
 --------------
-Because **Copper** is used to find a solution to an underdetermined system of equations, there exist a multitude (an infinite) number of solutions to a targeted equipment characteristics and efficiencies hence, running **Copper** multiple times can lead to different sets of curves.
-For applications where repeatability is necessary, users can use the `random_seed` attribute in an equipment definition, this will make sure that the same result is generated every time the same equipment definition is run using **Copper**.
+Because **Copper** is used to find a solution to an underdetermined system of equations, there are a multitude (an infinite) number of solutions to a set of targeted equipment characteristics and efficiencies; hence, running **Copper** multiple times can lead to different sets of curves.
+For applications where repeatability is necessary, users can use the `random_seed` attribute in an equipment definition, which ensures that the same result is generated every time the same equipment definition is run using **Copper**.

 .. sourcecode:: python